 Anyway, Fox Glacier is equally easy to reach on foot as Franz Josef Glacier.

-From Franz Josef to Fox Glacier
+Driving from Franz Josef to Fox Glacier

 Walking to Fox Glacier

-Fox Glacier and where the river begins
+Fox Glacier: this is where the glacier river begins

 Fox Glacier: thick blue ice covered with sand and soil